mcguiremw/nontech_sec/_posts/2019-03-10-dont-click-links-in-emails.md

 #### Steps to Avoid Becoming a Victim
 - NEVER CLICK A LINK IN AN EMAIL
 - Navigate to the site via your browser[^3]
+    - Occassionally this will be unreasonable with an email like DocuSign where the URL is extremely long and privately generated from the sender.
+In this case you should be able to right click the link and copy to a document or text editor to verify it's validity.
 - If you get a message to reset your password on Amazon, open your favorite web browser (Firefox, Chrome, Safari, etc) and type amazon.com in the address bar
 - From there navigate to your settings page and change your password this way